aeprodigy/aeprodigy/README.md

-- 👋 Hi, I’m @aeprodigy
+- 👋 Hi, I’m @mike mambwe
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning JavaScript and C++.
 - 💞️ I’m looking to collaborate on any web projects